ryancranie/skinhub/README.md

 # rudj-skinhub
 ### DISCLAIMER: I host this skinhub for dozens of players, I do not check every single skin for private assets.
-If you have a problem with me hosting a skin here, please contact me on <a href="https://twitter.com/rudj_">twitter</a>!!
+If you have a problem with me hosting a skin here, please contact me.
-made by <a href="https://twitter.com/rudj_">rudj</a><br>
-rip woal-mega-skinhub: 07/08/2022 - 10/01/2023<br>
-if you want a skinhub join the <a href="https://discord.gg/RE8ExXsvHZ">skinhub discord</a><br>
+Come talk about osu skinning on the <a href="https://discord.gg/RE8ExXsvHZ">skinhub discord</a> :))<br>
   <details>
     <summary>list instead of icons</summary><br>
 · <a href="player/1thgrader/1thgrader.md">1th Grader</a><br>